getml/reflect-cpp/docs/supported_formats/avro.md

 };
 ```

-A `Person` can be serialized to a bytes vector like this:
+A `Person` struct can be serialized to a bytes vector like this:

 ```cpp
 const auto person = Person{...};